CabelloIsaac/Integration-API/README.md

-# test-clickup-api
+# Integration API

-This is a test project to test the ClickUp API.
+API to integrate with ClickUp, HubSpot and more.

 ## Setup